manifold-systems/manifold/manifold-deps-parent/manifold-delegation/README.md

 # Example

-Here is the Student/Teacher example in one place for easier readability.
+Here is the Student/Teacher example in one code sample for easier readability.
 ```java
 interface Person {
     String getName();